mxstn/mxstn.github.io/_posts/2024-12-06-variance_estimate_error.md

 Or more precisely, can we give an interval about the true variance, in which the sampled variance will be contained with $x\%$ probability?

-At first, this question might seem tricky, but it gets extremely simple as one knows the
+At first, this question might seem tricky, but it gets simpler if one knows the

-## Distribution of the sample variance
+# Distribution of the sample variance

 A standard, but very useful fact is that the appropriately scaled sample variance (as a random variable) is distributed according to a chi-squared distribution: